bitnami/charts/bitnami/etcd/README.md

 ## Upgrading

+### To 11.0.0

+This version introduce the following breaking changes:

+- Remove `initialClusterState` which was unreliable at detecting cluster state.
+From now on, each node contact other members to determine cluster state.
+If no member are available and the data dir is empty then it bootstraps a new cluster.
+- Remove `removeMemberOnContainerTermination` which was unreliable at removing stale members during replica count updates.
+Instead, a pre-upgrade hook is added to check and remove stale members.

 ### To 10.7.0

 This version introduces image verification for security purposes.
 To disable it, set `global.security.allowInsecureImages` to `true`.
 More details at [GitHub issue](https://github.com/bitnami/charts/issues/30850).